litenova/LiteBus/README.md

   <br>
 </h1>

-<h4 align="center">A liteweight and easy to use in-process mediator to implement CQS</h4>
+<h4 align="center">An easy-to-use and ambitious and in-process mediator to implement CQS</h4>

 <p align="center">
   <a href="#">